dinoradulovic/consensys-assignment/README.md

 - Store owner should be able to withdraw balance from his store
 - Contract owner should be able to pause the contract in emergency

-I tried to cover as much as guard checks as possible.
+I tried to cover as many guard checks as possible.